sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 As Titus Winters, former C++ libraries lead of Google, once said:
 "Software engineering is programming integrated over time and scale."

-Sure, we all want to master time and scale, but how?
+Sure, we all want to master time and scale.
+We all want to do a great job, but how?

 There is no one-fits-all recipe for software engineering.
 The best-practice target picture for open-source projects with sporadic contributors (the kind of environment you might be most familiar with) is different from the target picture of large enterprise setups with hundreds of full-time employees.
 Still, we do not need to be like Netflix with its microservices or Google with its gigantic mono repo and custom tooling.